Location: Chemistry & Physics Building, Room 130,

 3. Submit Official GRE Scores

 Official test scores should be sent directly from the testing agency and must not be older than five years.
 UTA's ETS institutional code is 6013.
 The Chemistry & Biochemistry department has no 'minimum requirement' for GRE scores.
-For instance, the average GRE verbal and quant scores for students accepted into the 2018 class were 155 and 159, respectively.
-These scores very year-to-year depending on the applicant pool.
-Therefore, it is not possible to provide a 'minimum value' for guarantee acceptance.
+For instance, the average GRE verbal and quant scores for students accepted into the 2020 class were 155 and 159, respectively.
+These scores vary year-to-year depending on the applicant pool.
+Therefore, it is not possible to provide a 'minimum value' to guarantee acceptance.
 Visit the GRE website to submit scores.

 4. Submit Official English Language Scores